Anne-Marie Brunet, CMKBD, CAPS

 KITCHEN DESK

-Except for the vintage-looking appliances the kitchen looked like a base-camp kitchen.
+Except for the vintage-looking appliances, the kitchen looked like a base-camp kitchen.
 It had all the basics but was, well, pretty basic.

 STAIRCASE